ACONCAGUA CME 2021

 Pathophysiology, diagnosis, treatment and prevention of hypothermia emergencies that may occur in an urban or wilderness environment.
 Clothing selection and use to prevent a hypothermia emergency

-Diagnosis, treatment and prevention of solar injuries, specifically solar injuries to the skin and the eyes.
+SOLAR INJURIES.
+Diagnosis, treatment and prevention of solar injuries, specifically those related with skin and eyes.

 NIDO DE CONDORES.
 We’ll climb for 5-6 hours to reach camp, which is at 17,500 ft.
 From here we’ll be able to see one of the best sunsets ever!
 B, LB, D.